krispai/Krisp-SDK-Sample-Apps/README.txt

 make

 On Windows run
-cmake -B "Visual Studio 2019"
+make vs
-This will produce Visual Studio Solution project.
+This will produce Visual Studio Solution project in vsbuild folder.